Drummond Castle: Description

-The castle is set on part of a prominent spine of rock known as the Gask Ridge, a geographical feature that stretches several kilometres across Perthshire, but is particularly prominent and steep-sided at the site of the castle.
 The tower house, or keep, is no longer used as a dwelling.
 It is adjoined by a later, but better preserved, gatehouse (built 1629–30).
 Stretching between the tower house and the edge of the ridge, it was originally intended to control access to the courtyard behind, which has a fine view over the formal gardens.
 To the south of the castle on its rocky outcrop are the formal gardens.

 The buildings and gardens of Drummond Castle featured as backdrops in the 1995 film Rob Roy.

 Gardens

-The Drummond Castle Gardens website indicates that gardens may have been in this location since the late 1400s, and that a major transformation was completed (of both gardens and castle) between 1630–1636.
+The Drummond Castle Gardens website indicates that gardens may have been in this location since the late 1400s, and that a major transformation was completed (of both gardens and castle) between 1630 and 1636.
 The current layout was started in the 1830s, based on a design by Lewis Kennedy, after Clementina Drummond and her husband Peter Robert Willoughby inherited the estate from her father.
 Queen Victoria and Prince Albert visited the garden in 1842.

 Originally encompassing twelve acres, the garden was downsized after the Second World War.
 The parterre exhibits the Drummond family coat of arms: "Scots thistles and daggers, and its traversing paths create a saltire, centering on a recently restored stone sundial dating from 1630".
 In the TV series Outlander, the gardens were used to represent the formal garden at the Palace of Versailles as it might have appeared in the time of Louis XV.
 Because of the worldwide COVID-19 pandemic, the gardens did not open to the public as they have in other years during Easter and between May and October.

 According to Visit Scotland, "Drummond Gardens are some of Scotland’s most important formal gardens and are among the finest in Europe".
 The agency's website adds that the gardens were "redesigned and terraced in the 19th century, the gardens you see today were replanted in the 1950s".